-X is for when I sought to find tracing paper and a calligraphy quill fashioned out of a crow’s tail feather from the backyard.
+X is for when I sought vellum and a calligraphy quill fashioned out of a crow’s tail feather from the backyard.

-Oh the exhaustion of reaching X, be it in the alphabet or following it on a pirate map through perilous trials landing at the X of a pirate’s map.
-To be sure, you have arrived.
+Oh the exhaustion of reaching X, be it down the alphabet or following it on a pirate map through perilous trials.
+To be sure, you the reader have arrived.
 But as of December 13th, you don’t have a map in hand, since it hasn’t been provided by that Gunmetal Pirate who’s been promising you a treasure hunt for months.
 When you do come back with a map, or rather, with the instructions and riddles whose clues lie in the treasure hunt posts, the above babble might make sense to you.

-So yes, do ignore that April publish date, I’m a cheater.
+So ignore the April publish date because I’m a cheater.
 This post is actually being written in December, which means it’s taken your weary Pirate Geisha eight months to get here.
 Kill me — I’m incapable of making anything easy for myself.
-In the end, every cheating alphabet post took up hours of painstaking culling of images along with pertaining words — which still couldn’t help sneak in a bit of me and my neuroses even though they were supposed to be about picture-taking.
+In the end, every cheating alphabet post took up painstaking hours of culling images along with the pertaining words — which still managed to sneak in bits of me and my neuroses even though they were supposed to be about picture-taking.

 Meanwhile, no one knows these posts exist, because they were privately “published” basically a year ago, only to be filled with content recently.
 For every week that it appears as if I’m not posting anything new, I lose about a thousand readers (yeah yeah, figuratively).
 Still, I tend to these April, read-by-no-one alphabet posts like they’re prisms in some torturous rainbow leading to a dubious pot.